D3jag0re/baby-name-match-game/README.md

 The Baby Name Match Game is a web application that allows two users to independently select their preferences ("yes", "maybe", "no") for a list of baby names.
 At the end of the selection process, the application displays the names that both users selected as "yes" or "maybe".

-This is a simple app created to demonstrate automated deployments and CI/CD.
+This is a simple app created to demonstrate automated deployments and CI/CD with containers.

 ## Workflow of the App